The Malcolm Baldrige National Quality Award

 Recipients of the Malcolm Baldrige Award

-Nearly 1,700 American organizations have applied for the Baldrige Award, with only 113 Baldrige Awards being presented to 106 organizations.
+Nearly 1,700 American organizations have applied for the Baldrige Award, with only 113 awards being presented to 106 organizations.

 The 2017 Baldrige Award recipients are: